dubovoy-pro/ios-pagesGallery/README.md

 # PagesGallery

-SPM package to manage onboarding screens
+SPM package to manage onboarding screens and image galleries